azariahpeter/CNN-Architectures/README.md

 - Model_3 : Using VGG16 as convolutional base
 - Model_4 : Using ResNet50V2 as convolutional base
 - Model_5 : Using ResNet50V2 as convolutional base(trainable)
+- Model-6 : Implement Data Augmentation on the best model so far

 About Dataset:
 - The dataset was provided in kaggle with images of humans belonging to 3 races